 Our dedicated Strategic Sourcing team has already proven experience generating lasting energy results through our Victorian PPA via the solution provided via the Bald Hills Wind Farm in Gippsland.

 The next steps with our NSW PPA is to undertake industry consultation and engagement in readiness for the go to market via public tender stage to secure an energy supplier to meet the specific renewable energy requirements of our participants.

-We are committed to ensuring that we support our six NSW participants with their individual renewable energy requirements.
+We are committed to ensuring that we support our seven NSW participants with their individual renewable energy requirements.
 We are also dedicated to assisting other councils and authorities to meet their own renewable energy targets.

 Procurement Australia: Victorian PPA